Compendium solar spectrum formation: RT basics

 The outer-corona F component in \SSXpage{5} is from Mie scattering by dust particles that move slower, maintaining Fraunhofer-line signatures.}.

 \paragraphrr{Extinction and emissivity} The extinction coefficient\footnote{Naming: often called ``absorption coefficient'' but I follow Zwaan in using ``extinction'' because the photon is taken out of the particular beam (direction and frequency) but may still exist in another direction (scattering pairs {\bf b} and {\bf c}) or at another frequency (conversion pair {\bf h}).
 Absorption is then only pair {\bf a}, sometimes called ``true absorption''.} $\alpha_\nu$ and the emissivity\footnote{Naming: Zwaan, Jefferies, Mihalas and others called this ``emission coefficient''.
 I followed them in IART and also while writing RTSA in 1995, but at an Oslo school that summer P.G.\,Judge used ``emissivity'' and I realized that that is a better name because it is not a coefficient, not a fraction of something but measuring new radiation.} $j_\nu$ are the macroscopic ways of quantifying the above processes locally along a given beam with given intensity \SSFpage{23}, \ISSFpage{9}{Sect.\,3.2}, \IARTpage{34}{Chapter 3}, \RTSApage{32}{Sect.\,2.1.2}.
-Extinction is measured as cross-section (cm$^{-1}$\,=\,cm$^2$/cm$^3$) so it simply adds up for different processes acting at one wavelength: (multiple overlapping) lines and continua.
+Extinction is measured as cross-section per cubic cm (cm$^{-1}$\,=\,cm$^2$/cm$^3$), emissivity as new photon energy per cubic cm.
+Each sums all processes acting at the wavelength of interest: (multiple overlapping) lines (bound-bound) and continua (bound-free, free-free, Thomson, Rayleigh).
 A photospheric overview is in \SSFpage{68} \rrendnote{extinction diagrams, H-minus}{note:extcont}{ Diagrams of bound-free and free-free He and He extinction for different stellar atmospheres assuming SB are shown in the four Figs.\,8.5\footnote{Erratum: Fig.\,8.5a has (in Gray's words) a small error of $10^{-26}$.} of \citetads{2005oasp.book.....G} and in \SSFpage{53}.
 Three earlier versions in \citetads{1992oasp.book.....G} are copied into \RTSApage{211}{Fig.\,8.14}.
 In both sets the first panel is for the Sun and shows the broad hump of \Hmin\ bound-free extinction around 1\,$\mu$m, unlike Kramers-law $\lambda^3$ decay below the 1.6\,$\mu$m threshold because \Hmin\ is not a one-electron but a two-electron system, and the regular $\sim\!\lambda^3$ increase for \Hmin\ free-free extinction which dominates beyond the threshold.
 For hotter stars (other panels) the atomic \HI\ bound-free edges take over.